North is Community. Collaboration. Support.

 A big part of college success is making connections — with other students and with your professors.
-And as a first-year student at NVU, there’s no better way to build connections than joining a Learning Community, or LC.
+And as a first-year student at NVU, there’s no better way to build connections than joining a Learning Community.

-LCs are small groups of students who take two classes together and participate in a variety of activities all organized around a common theme that matches your interests — so from day one you’re making friends with people who share those interests.
-And because LCs are small, you’re building close-knit relationships with your professors as well.
+Our Learning Community includes a small group of students who take two classes together and participate in a variety of activities all organized around a common theme that matches your interests — so from day one you’re making friends with people who share those interests.
+And because the community is small, you’re building close-knit relationships with your professors as well.

 Residential Life and Service Learning Programs